shiprajain14/kafka101/Lab01/README.md

 If you already have installed the Event Streams plugin and are logged into IBM Cloud, jump to "Initialize the Event Streams Service".

+1. Login to your web terminal.
+Lab instructors should provide the access information.

+	> Note: if you are doing the lab in a non-workshop environment, you may perform the steps in a command window or terminal.
+Pre-requisite CLIs are required to be installed locally.

 1. Verify the Event Streams plugin

-	The IBM Cloud Developer Tools CLI and the plugin for Event Streams are pre-installed in your web-terminal environment.
+	The IBM Cloud Developer Tools CLI and the plugin for `Event Streams` are pre-installed in your web-terminal environment.
 To verify, run the commmand below to list the installed plugins.

 	```
 	$ ibmcloud plugin list